Vertebral compression fractures are often a result of automobile accidents.

 Diagnosing vertebral compression fractures

 The first step to diagnosing a compression fracture is a physical examination.
-It will help pinpoint the location of injury.
+It will help pinpoint the location of the injury.

 The existence and extent of vertebral compression fractures can be diagnosed with the help of various imaging test.
 When a car accident victim complains of the aforementioned symptoms, the doctor may order an X-ray to detect the presence of a compression fracture.
 If they find a compression fracture, they may order a CT scan to find out if the fracture is stable or not, and whether or not it is putting any pressure on the surrounding nerves.